adolan5/dotfiles/README.md

 5. Configure startup.bat for your environment (set aliases, set installation directories, etc.)

 ### Configuring your startup.bat
-startup.bat currently has the default installation locaiton for notepad++ set.
+startup.bat currently has the default installation location for notepad++ set.
 This variable is used by the npp.bat script in launching notepad++.
 If you don't use npp, feel free to delete the npp.bat script and remove the variable from startup.